How To Choose A Pillow

 Remember The Measurements When Going Shopping

-Usually the average height of the pillow for those who sleep on their backs is about 4-6 inches.
+Usually, the average height of the pillow for those who sleep on their backs is about 4-6 inches.
 For those who sleep on their sides, it is about 4-7 inches, depending on how broad your shoulders are.
-That is why measuring your Supine Sleeping Measurement and Side Sleeping Measurement is important!
+That is why measuring your Supine and Side Sleeping measurements is essential!
 They might be slightly different from each other.

-When you go to the stores looking for a pillow, bring those two measurements with you.
-As you try out placing your head on the pillows in different positions (on your back and on your side), try to get a pillow height that most closely replicates the measurements you have.
-Pillows that are too soft may sink down too much, and pillows that are too hard may not be able to fit both your back and side sleeping positions.
+Bring those two measurements when you go to the stores looking for a pillow.
+As you try placing your head on the pillows in different positions (on your back and your side), try to get a pillow height that most closely replicates your measurements.
+Pillows that are too soft may sink too much, and pillows that are too hard may not be able to fit both your back and side sleeping positions.

 ×